octavian-h/config-client/README.md

 ## Description

-This is a simple client that consumes configs from config-server:
+This is a simple client that consumes configs from config-server and is notified when a config is changed.
+The configs are read:

 - using @Value and @RefreshScope
 - using @ConfigurationProperties (with value and variable)